ADMISSION REQUIREMENTS

 Separation for new children may happen during the first or second week of school.
 It is important that parents have thought through, and are prepared for, the emotional aspects of separation themselves.
 It is very important that you work closely with the teachers during the separation period in order for the children to have a smooth transition to school.

-Children at Chiltern House have access to daily readers, library books and Mandarin books.
+Children at Julia Gabriel Preschool have access to daily readers, library books and Mandarin books.
 They are encouraged to borrow books daily and we hope that you will enjoy sharing these books with your child.
 Your interest and daily participation in this important area will help foster good reading habits and encourage a love of books and reading.
 Once you have shared the book with your child, please sign the reading record book and return it to the teacher.
 A book can only be borrowed after the last one has been returned.

-Parents are advised that they will be charged a replacement fee of RM50 for each book that is lost or damaged.
+Parents are advised that they will be charged a replacement fee of RM80 for each book that is lost or damaged.
 The fee covers the book and administration costs.
 All books borrowed must be returned by the end of each term.
 Books that are not returned by the end of a term are assumed to be lost or damaged and a replacement fee will be charged.

 Our staff are First Aid trained and they can administer emergency First Aid when necessary.
 They are not qualified to diagnose diseases or illnesses.
 In consideration of other children and staff, please do not send your child to school if he/she is sick or has any of the following symptoms: